-The people living at the 7EL_ILĆE / calítc extensively utilized local marine resources, and the wealth of the region's impressive cedar forests and the habitats they support.
-Families at 7EL, IŁĆE / ċəlíłč had extensive relations to, and connections with, other Indigeneous communities in the area including being linked to WSÁNEĆ and Ləkwənən area villages by a network of trails.
-Oral histories and archaeological evidence of the daily lives of the people from 7EL, IŁĆE / calítč shows activities like hunting, camas harvesting, and medicine gathering in what is now Sunnymead and the Ridge, selective harvesting of large cedars for ocean canoes and buildings, a fish trap and extensive intertidal food harvesting and production all the way along the beach and sandbar towards PKOLS (Mt.
-Douglas), crabbing and other marine harvesting in Cordova Bay, and caring for deceased loved
+The people living at the TEL, ILCE / calific extensively utilized local marine resources, and the wealth of the region's impressive cedar forests and the habitats they support.
+Families at TEL ILCE / calific had extensive relations to, and connections with, other Indigeneous communities in the area including being linked to WSÁNEĆ and Lakwanan area villages by a network of trails.
+Oral histories and archaeological evidence of the daily lives of the people from TEL, ILCE / calific shows activities like hunting, camas harvesting, and medicine gathering in what is now Sunnymead and the Ridge, selective harvesting of large cedars for ocean canoes and buildings, a fish trap and extensive intertidal food harvesting and production all the way along the beach and sandbar towards PKOLS (Mt.
+Douglas), crabbing and other marine harvesting in Cordova Bay, and caring for deceased loved ones in burials along the shore.

 The WSÁNEĆ and Ləkwəŋən were thought to number about 2,600 before European contact in 1774.
 Over the following century, heavy population losses occurred largely from the introduction of infectious disease.
-By 1929, the entire population of the Coast Salish on Vancouver Island had dropped by 85% and the WSÁNEĆ, Esquimalt, and Songhees numbered 394 individuals.
+By 1929, the entire Indigenous population on Vancouver Island had dropped by 85% and the WSÁNEĆ, Esquimalt, and Songhees numbered 394 individuals.